cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/aws/create-an-aws-inception-vm.md

 server.dns_name
 ```

-This DNS name will be used later to SSH into our Inception VM.
+This DNS name, for example `ubuntu@ec2-10-9-8-7.compute-1.amazonaws.com`,	 will be used later to SSH into our Inception VM.

 You can check that SSH key credentials are setup.
 The following should return "ubuntu" and shouldn't timeout.